 - Near Vision - The ability to see details at close range (within a few feet of the observer).

 - Information Ordering - The ability to arrange things or actions in a certain order or pattern according to a specific rule or set of rules (e.g., patterns of numbers, letters, words, pictures, mathematical operations).

 - Category Flexibility - The ability to generate or use different sets of rules for combining or grouping things in different ways.

-What Broadcast News Analysts Need to Learn
+What News Analysts, Reporters, and Journalists Need to Learn

 - Communications and Media - Knowledge of media production, communication, and dissemination techniques and methods.
 This includes alternative ways to inform and entertain via written, oral, and visual media.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.